Knife Edge Press: The Complete Works (so far)

 Mel Gooding and Bruce McLean interviewed by Sophia Hao.

 Cooper Gallery are pleased to offer visitors of Knife Edge Press: The Complete Works (so far) the opportunity to buy Three Part Piece, Bruce McLean and Mel Gooding a publication produced on the occasion of the exhibition Bruce McLean: The Shapes of Sculpture An Exhibition of Recent Paintings, 10 October - 3 November 2012, at Bernard Jacobson Gallery.
-Within this publication Bruce McLean and Mel Gooding reflect upon Bruce McLean's varied and humourous yet critical practice.
-The book includes interviews and email correspondance between Mel Gooding and Bruce McLean, as well as numerous images and documentation of McLean's practice.
+Within this publication Bruce McLean and Mel Gooding reflect upon Bruce McLean's varied and humorous yet critical practice.
+The book includes interviews and email correspondence between Mel Gooding and Bruce McLean, as well as numerous images and documentation of McLean's practice.